OkonSamuel/EvoTrees.jl/new-API/README.md

 LearnAPI.fit!(m::MyModel, df::DataFrame)
 ```

-Having a single position arg to gold trainding allows to support various styles for passing in data:
+Having a single position arg to refer to training data allows to support various styles for passing in data:
 - single dataframe holding both features and target variables, and optionally weight and offset.
 Identification of variables can be performed through keyword argument (ex: feature_names = fnames::Vector{String}).
 - `(features_matrix, target_vector)` tuple.
  a single argument position for training data
 - data loader: as used in neural network, notably through MLUtils's DataLoader
+- We can also imagine support support for a `path` reference to an on-disk storage (ex. `*.arrow`), a database connector...

 ### Iteration